vadiminshakov/vadiminshakov.github.io/articles/generic_vs_interfaces.md

+---
-## Golang design: Generics vs Interfaces, How It Really Works Under the Hood
+title: "Golang design: Generics vs Interfaces, How It Really Works Under the Hood"
+author: "Vadim Inshakov"
+---

 >  A long story in simple words about how the internals of Go work when using generics and interfaces.
 Be the better engineer by making right decisions.

 ![](https://cdn-images-1.medium.com/max/2048/1*uT60RAQxOBNCObcd_ZRLgw.png)